peace-adamu/My-portfolio/README.md

     <main>
         <section id="about">
             <h1>About Me</h1>
             <p>Hi!
-I'm Adamu Peace, a passionate data analyst and web developer with a drive to create innovative solutions and solve problems by making meaningful contributions.
+I'm Adamu Peace, a passionate data analyst and a chemical engineering with a drive to create innovative solutions and solve problems by making meaningful contributions.
 I have a strong passion for tech inline with my engineering background not limited as a female.</p>
         </section>
         <section id="education">
             <h1>Education</h1>
             <p>I hold a degree in Chemical Engineering from the Federal University of Petroleum and Resources.</p>
             <p>I also hold a certificate of completion from 3MTT Training as a data scientist.</p>
-            <p>Currently studying software development at Power Learn Project Academy.</p>
+            <p>Certificate of completion from Ladies in Tech Africa as a data analyst.</p>
-            <p>Also, I'm running a program with Ladies in Tech Africa, course data analysis.</p>
+            <p>Also, certifcate of completion from Udacity as a data analysis.</p>
-            <a href="https://drive.google.com/file/d/1L8yxT-DVeGBG80JpPlafkxiwAYVmOCLl/view?usp=sharing" download>Download My CV</a>
+            <a href="[[https://drive.google.com/file/d/1L8yxT-DVeGBG80JpPlafkxiwAYVmOCLl/view?usp=sharing](https://docs.google.com/document/d/1bPps4v_7pgoariUY1egAVV53J0XN054kWQqnJbneseA/edit?usp=sharing)](https://docs.google.com/document/d/1bPps4v_7pgoariUY1egAVV53J0XN054kWQqnJbneseA/edit?usp=sharing)" download>Download My CV</a>
         </section>
         <section id="interests">
             <h1>Interests</h1>